 While an equal-wage requirement has great normative appeal, it can enhance the firm's incentive to discriminate between workers.
 Without mandated wage equality, skilled red workers have the attraction that they are cheaper than green workers, though firms do not find this advantage sufficient to overwhelm the paucity of skilled red workers.
 With mandated wage equality, red workers are no longer less expensive, causing their scarcity to pose a more powerful deterrent to firm search.
 The result can be an even more concentrated focus on searching for green workers and higher unemployment rates for red workers.
-Asymmetric equilibria will continue to exist in which firms search only greens.
 Employed red workers earn the same payoffs as employed green workers in such an equilibrium, but red workers still suffer from higher unemployment rates and lower expected values from acquiring skills, and so fewer red workers acquire skills.
 This suggests not that equal-pay provisions are misguided, but that they are most likely to be effective if coupled with measures to address firm search and hiring behavior.

 Affirmative action programs designed to address search behavior fall into two categories, those based on procedures and those based on outcomes.
-Outcomebased schemes involve requirements that firms hire more reds, in turn prompting more reds to acquire skills, while leading employers to revise their assessments of red skill levels and voluntarily hire reds.
-Procedure-based approaches involve requirements that firms devote sufficient energy to making vacancies known to minority candidates and seeking such candidates.
+Outcome-based schemes involve requirements that firms hire more reds, in turn prompting more reds to acquire skills, while leading employers to revise their assessments of red skill levels and voluntarily hire reds.20 Procedurebased approaches involve requirements that firms devote sufficient energy to making vacancies known to minority candidates and seeking such candidates.